SevenLawless/SkoolYard/RAILWAY_DEPLOYMENT_GUIDE.md

 ### CSRF Token Errors

-**Problem**: "Invalid CSRF token" errors
+**Problem**: "Invalid CSRF token" errors, "String contains non ISO-8859-1 code point", or "404 Not Found" when fetching `/api/auth/csrf`

 **Solutions**:
+1. **⚠️ Most Common Issue**: Make sure you're on your **actual Railway app URL** (e.g., `https://your-app.up.railway.app`), NOT on `railway.com`
+   - Check your Railway dashboard → Service → Settings → Domains to find your app URL
+   - The URL should be something like `https://skoolyard-production.up.railway.app`
-1. Verify `CSRF_SECRET` is set in Railway variables
+2. Verify `CSRF_SECRET` is set in Railway variables
-2. Check that CSRF token is being fetched before making requests
+3. Check that CSRF token is being fetched before making requests
-3. Verify token is sent in `X-CSRF-Token` header
+4. **Important**: Use lowercase header name `x-csrf-token` (not `X-CSRF-Token`)
+5. When using browser console, store token in `window.csrfToken` variable to avoid truncation issues
+6. Make sure you're using the token from the same session (cookie must match header)
-4. Check cookie settings (should work automatically on Railway)
+7. Check cookie settings (should work automatically on Railway)
+8. If copying token manually, ensure you copy the complete token (not truncated)

 ---